Boat Handling Taster Courses 2024

 Masterclasses 2024

-Following the great success of the Masterclass Theatre in 2022 and 2023, there will be a new selection of presentations by exhibitors in 2024.
+Following the success of the Masterclass Theatre since 2022, there will be a new selection of presentations by exhibitors in 2024.
 Come to a Masterclass to learn from the experts...

 Masterclasses take place in our Masterclass Theatre marquee and each is about 30 minutes long.
-Below you will find information about the Masterclasses that took place at our 2023 Show.
+Below you will find information about the Masterclasses taking place at our 2024 Show.

 The Low Impact Narrowboat